-It's extraordinarily difficult for individual property owners to organize, reach consensus and navigate government deadlines and grant applications alone.
+It's difficult for property owners to organize, reach consensus, navigate deadlines and apply for grants.
 Project partners have included township and county governments, the MPCA and the Public Facilities Authority.

-"We weren't aware what could be done and needed to be done," said Lois Hackbarth, 76, who moved to Cedar Beach from Rochester nearly 10 years ago.
-"She applied for grants.
+"We weren't aware what could be done and needed to be done," said Lois Hackbarth, 76, who moved to Cedar Beach from Rochester nearly 10 years ago. "(Craig) applied for grants.
 She went to the right government agencies.
 She just knew what to do."

-When the problem isn't

-obvious - Craig has amassed a collection of raw-sewage photos since she started the job in 2003 - it's harder to convince property owners that something needs to be done.
+When the problem isn't obvious - Craig has amassed a collection of raw-sewage photos since she started the job in 2003 - it's harder to convince property owners that something needs to be done.